MCP Server

 }

-}Match your client's requested scopes to your OAuth app.
+Match your client's requested scopes to your OAuth app.
 By default, many AI assistants (including Claude) will request every scope the MCP server supports.
-If those scopes exceed what you enabled on the Front OAuth app, the authorization flow will return an error.
+If those scopes exceed what you enabled on the Front OAuth app, the authorization flow may return an error.

-To avoid this, configure your client to only request the scopes your app is set up for.
+If you encounter this error, configure your client to only request the scopes your app is set up for.
 In Claude, for example, this is set in the client's JSON config ā see Claude's docs on restricting OAuth scopes for the exact syntax.
 Other clients have similar settings; check their documentation if you hit an authorization error.

 When the client first connects, each user will be redirected to Front to log in and consent to the requested scopes.
 The resulting token is bound to that specific Front user and they can only act on data their Front role allows.